 We thought some new photos would be good.
 Above left was of Kim in April 2014.
 The biker photo was taken November 23, 2014.
-On November 21, 2015, we celebrated 46 years of marriage and on November 22, 2015, we celebrated 4 years since the death sentence.
+On November 21, 2016, we celebrated 47 years of marriage and on November 22, 2016, we celebrated 5 years since the death sentence.
 Kay thinks he looks pretty good for a dead man.
-The photo on the right was taken in November 2015 in Yuma, AZ.

 I was diagnosed with both Lower Motor Neuron and Upper Motor Neuron, or Bulbar ALS.
 The Bulbar, is generally considered much more severe, since it attacks the breathing and swallowing muscles, leading to pneumonia and/or asphyxiation, which are the leading causes of death for ALS victims.
 Lower Motor Neuron eventually progresses to Upper Motor Neuron, which actually causes death, but Lower Motor Neuron patients tend to survive considerably longer.